Full return to school from September 8th 2020

 Breakfast and after school snack will be served separately to each group in their own area so there will be no sharing of space.
 Cereal and sandwiches will be served to the children at their tables by staff.
-Children using the gazebo will be offered cereal bars and sandwiches.
 After school the snacks will be simpler and will not include toast, eg crackers and cheese, plain biscuits.
-Breakfast will only be served between 745am and 815am.
+Breakfast will only be served between 745am and 815am, St Oswalds children will need to arrive by 8.05am to have time for breakfast .
 After this all children will be taken outside to play within their groups.
 If the weather is particularly bad they will stay inside.

 After school the children will be kept outside as much as possible.
 Snack will be served outside as a picnic.
 Children will be kept in their separate groups outside – no mixing eg for games of football.
 Our available outside area is extremely big so there is no difficulty in doing this.